serverlessworkflow/specification/contributing.md

 make misspell
 ```

-To quickly fix typos, use
+To quickly fix typos, use:

 ```bash
 make misspell-correction